coderefinery/manuals/video-editor.rst

 The steps you should take:

 1. Decide the total amount of time you will spend.
-Probably no more than 2hr per half-day of teaching.
+Probably no more than 2hr per half-day of teaching, and even 1hr or 30 min is enough.
+2. Acquire the raw video files.
+These aren't usually made public, even though there's not supposed to be anything private in it.
+The brodcaster will tell you how to access it.
+You can put the raw video file next to the .srt file to play the video along with the captions.

-2. Open the .srt file. (it's a text file, but using a subtitle editor is probably worth it)
+3. Open the .srt file. (it's a text file, but using a subtitle editor is probably worth it)

    - It is usually in the `video-processing repository